Associate Lab Director Environment Safety & Health, Environment, Safety and Health

-From 2015-present, Coleman was Deputy ALD for ES&H, ensuring operational requirements, processes, and support activities met management expectations for conducting work, enhancing safety culture, and achieving the Lab’s mission.
-From March 2018-present, Coleman also served as manager of the Safety and Health Services Division, where he provided leadership in the development, maintenance, and performance of worker safety and health and facility safety management systems and their associated services, functions, and processes.
+From 2015- December 2018, Coleman was Deputy ALD for ES&H, ensuring operational requirements, processes, and support activities met management expectations for conducting work, enhancing safety culture, and achieving the Lab’s mission.
+From March 2018-December 2018, Coleman also served as the interim manager of the Safety and Health Services Division, where he provided leadership in the development, maintenance, and performance of worker safety and health and facility safety management systems and their associated services, functions, and processes.
 During his time at Brookhaven, Coleman has also been manager of the Radiological Control Division, manager of the Integrated Safety Management Program, waste operations manager, Facilities Operations & Support Project Engineer, and High Flux Beam Reactor operator.

 Coleman served in the U.S. Navy from 1984 to 1990, and during the last four years of his service was a nuclear reactor operator aboard the submarine USS Atlanta.
 He joined Brookhaven Lab in 1991 as a nuclear reactor operator trainee.